CARCD 76th Annual Conference Call for Presentations

 CARCD will be continuing the tradition of bringing together representatives from federal and state agencies, non-profits, private industries, farming communities, and resource conservation districts to share knowledge, build partnerships, and address urgent natural resource challenges including climate-smart agriculture, the tree mortality crisis, community fire resilience, sustainable groundwater management, watershed health, social equity in conservation, and wildlife preservation.

-In light of recent uncertainty for in-person gatherings, the conference will take place virtually, with some preliminary meetings in November-December 2021 and the main plenary and track-based sessions happening in January 2022.
+In light of recent uncertainty for in-person gatherings, the conference will take place virtually, with some preliminary meetings in November-December 2021 and the main plenary and track-based sessions happening January 10 – February 4, 2022.

 Overview of presentation formats:

 - Each conference breakout session will be 60 or 90 minutes

 - Proposals for presentations can be for 12-20 minutes, 60 minutes, or 90 minutes

 - Proposals for individual presentations should be between 12-20 minutes.
 CARCD will group similar presentations into 60 or 90 minute breakout sessions.

 - Proposals for panels, field tours, live demonstrations, and other creative alternatives may be 60 or 90 minutes.

 - Please refer to the 2019 conference agenda for examples